 The second piece to work on this morning was a chapter out of a book on the relationship between castles and cities in France.
 There was indeed a “Castle of the Count” built in the latter quarter of the 13th century in Valenciennes.
 Or to be more precise, it was built just outside the northern walls of Valenciennes.
 This fortress has long since disappeared, but excavations have shown where the foundations and ramparts were, and some of those trusty manuscripts tell us about the territorial battles for control of Hainaut and its capital Valenciennes; in so doing they reveal some information about the castle's position and purposes.

 The castle was a fortification to enable Count Jean d’Avesnes II to overcome resistance in the town to his rule.
 He also used the castle to keep a guard over his mills that were powered by the River Escaut.
 There are two points to clarify about this: First, the folk of Valenciennes seem to have been a stroppy bunch back then, who were not happy to have someone dumped on them as their feudal lord.
 They made their feelings known, and even built two of their own competing towers on the northern ramparts of the town to counter the Count’s siege.
 Second, mills were of extreme importance.
-Whoever had control of the mills had control of the all the people, for they owned the means of life.
+Whoever had control of the mills had control of all the people, for they owned the means of life.
 Everyone had to have their grain milled in order to feed themselves.
 According to one of those medieval records of donations I was reading the day before, the beguines were given ownership of a quarter of a mill.
 This enabled them to be self-sufficient.

 Building castles to ensure security of one’s seigneurial power was not restricted to this city – the Count-Bishops of Cambrai and of Douai built castles for this purpose.
 The Castle at Valenciennes was never meant to be a residential palace; it was separated from the town wall by ditches and when the military need was over, it became used as a prison for use by the Count’s provost, like the Castle of the Counts of Ghent.
 The treaty of 1297 had concluded a particularly turbulent time of Hainaut’s history.
 This era was a time of political power struggles, and for our interest, this was the context for Marguerite’s writing, when she was disseminating her ideas.

-Now I knew much more than what I did when I came, I left Valenciennes with a thank you to the librarian who I felt had accompanied me on my journey of discovery, and left for Noyon.
+Now I knew much more than I did when I came, I left Valenciennes with a thank you to the librarian who I felt had accompanied me on my journey of discovery, and left for Noyon.

 After the photo opportunity at Marly, I set off but couldn’t resist a quick look at Cambrai, since it was on the way.
 The medieval gate that stands at the Porte de Paris is impressive, but was not built until 1339 to protect Cambrai from the English in the 100 years war.
 This is a town that has been beset by war, the First World War being no exception.
 I decided to move on as nothing caught my eye.
 Somehow I felt Noyon would hold more of interest and I was not disappointed.